Play at the plate angers Twins manager

 Here is a clip of the offending play:

-Gomes could have been thinking for a split-second that he may have an opportunity to block a slide (which Doumit should have been doing) and apply a quick tag.
+For a split second Gomes could have been thinking that he might have an opportunity to block a slide (which Doumit should have been doing) and apply a quick tag.
 That notion likely disappeared quickly as the chances of the ball beating Doumit to the plate vanished.
-Also, judging from the flight of the ball, he may have had intentions of trying to reposition himself to receive it but thought better of it as Doumit approached.
-The fact is it is hard to say if what Gomes did had malicious intent.
+Also, judging from the flight of the ball, he may initially have had thoughts of trying to reposition himself to receive it, but thought better of it as Doumit approached.
+The fact is it is hard to say if Gomes did have malicious intent.

 Going by the book, Gomes had no right to be positioned in the place that he was.
 In fact, simply being there is against the rules.
 According to the MLB rulebook, Rule 7.06 states that: